pierrick-giffard/STAMM/ReadMe.md

 # STAMM

-The Sea Turtle Active Movement Model (STAMM) is an Individual Based Model model that aims at calculating juvenile sea turtles trajectories.
-Turtles ground velocity is the result of current velocity and a swimming velocity directed towards favorable habitats(citer papier no 1)Originally based on the lagrangian software ARIANE, its last version uses PARCELS (http://oceanparcels.org/), a set of Python classes and methods for lagrangian simulations.
-At each time step, a swimming velocity is calculated for each turtle based on its characteristics at that time and on its environment.
-The swimming velocity is added to the current velocity and advection of the turtle is computed based on the total velocity.
+The Sea Turtle Active Movement Model (STAMM) is an Individual Based Model that aims at calculating juvenile sea turtles dispersal.
+A lagrangian approach is used in which turtles ground velocity is computed as the result of the ocean current velocity and a swimming velocity directed towards favorable habitats (Gaspar and Lalire 2017).
+Originally based on the lagrangian software ARIANE, its last version uses PARCELS (http://oceanparcels.org/), a set of Python classes and methods for lagrangian simulations.

-Please note that the model is still under development and that you might need to look deeper in the codevto make it work for special uses.
+Please note that the model is still under development and that you might need to look deeper in the code for specific uses.

-# STAMM
+# Folder Contents

-You will find:
+There are four directories:

 - A directory **src** including the source code of STAMM.
 - A directory **templates** with examples of namelist, script to run the model, release file,...